 16. Mound House

-Mound House is a unique archaeological and historical site situated in Fort Myers Beach, Florida.
+Mound House is a unique archaeological and historical site in Fort Myers Beach, Florida.
 This restored house museum sits atop an ancient Calusa Indian shell mound directly on Estero Bay.

 17. Cathedral Basilica of St. Augustine